NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Experiment

-In this section, we first describe the experimental setup and implementation details.
-We then present a comparative analysis of NEARL-CLIP against state-of-the-art methods.
-Finally, we conduct ablation studies to examine the contribution of each component in our proposed approach.
+In this section, we first describe the experimental setup and implementation details (Sec.~\ref{5.1}).
+We then present a comparative analysis of NEARL against state-of-the-art methods (Sec.~\ref{5.2}) and evaluate its computational efficiency (Sec.~\ref{5.3}).
+We also conduct ablation studies (Sec.~\ref{5.4}) and perform visual analyses of the learned feature spaces to explain why fine-tuning only the language branch is insufficient in medical domains (Sec.~\ref{5.5}).